 Step 2: Char the ginger and onion

 Every Vietnamese pho pro will first char their ginger and onion for fuller, deeper flavor.
-Street vendors tend to roast it over open fire, and in a house you can throw them under the broiler on a cookie sheet for about 10 minutes until browned, flipping so all sides char.
+Street vendors tend to roast it over open fire, and in a house you can throw them under the broiler on a cookie sheet until browned, flipping so all sides char.
 This really makes it taste better!

 Step 3: Dry roast the spices before adding to broth

-Open spice packet and place all bigger pieces in a dry pan on medium heat.
+Open pho spice packet and place all bigger pieces in a dry pan on low to medium heat.
 This only takes a couple of minutes.
 Shake pan or flip bigger spices, till browning begins and you will smell this amazing aroma!

-Let cook on a low boil for 2 hours, and then remove hunk of meat.
+Let cook on a low boil for about 2 hours or until tender, and then remove hunk of meat.
 I thinly slice it and put it away till serving hours later.
-I have mistakenly let the meat cook for 3-4 hours and it can get overly dry.
+I have mistakenly let the meat cook for 4+ hours and it got so overly dry.
 Still tasty, but way too crumbly in texture.